Sen.'s staff gets an earful about available, affordable housing

 Some low-income families are eligible to seek housing vouchers through the U.S. Department of Housing and Urban Development.
 People may wait years for approval — and then discover that some landlords won’t accept the vouchers due to the stigma associated with public assistance programs and the perception that these renters will cause more problems than others.
 Attendees also reported landlords being reluctant to rent to voucher holders due to the program’s inspection requirements, though these requirements call for basic health and safety standards (such as working smoke detectors).

-For places that do accept public assistance, like Prairiewood Townhomes of Faribault, the waiting list can be 200 people long.
+For places that accept public assistance, like Prairiewood Townhomes of Faribault, the waiting list can be 200 people long.
+And even well-meaning landlords sometimes lack funds of their own to improve units that have fallen into disrepair.

 Dayna Norvold, executive director of Rice County Habitat for Humanity, said it’s a challenge to find households that qualify for her programs, since many families in need either don’t have enough income to sustain a mortgage long-term, or financial disorganization disqualifies them.
 Norvold suggested financial education programs for middle and high school students to prepare students for potential future home ownership.